PAEDIATRIC INNOVATION, EDUCATION & RESEARCH NETWORK

 Adrenal insufficiency: Inadequate production of glucocorticoid and/or mineralocorticoid by the adrenal gland due to a problem at the level of the adrenal gland (primary), pituitary gland (secondary) or hypothalamus (tertiary).

-Adrenal (“Addisonian”) crisis occurs when the adrenal glands cannot produce sufficient cortisol in response to an increased need.
+Adrenal crisis: Adrenal (“Addisonian”) crisis occurs when the adrenal glands cannot produce sufficient cortisol in response to an increased need.
 The major clinical features of adrenal crisis are hypotension and volume depletion.
 Combined glucocorticoid and mineralocorticoid deficiency results in urinary sodium loss, hyponatremia, hyperkalaemia, increased serum urea, and, especially in children, hypoglycaemia.
+Not all features may be present.

 Background